 Grilling season has officially arrived and I’d venture to say that there are a lot of Dads already firing up the grill…and anxious to enjoy some tasty steaks, BBQ, ribs & burgers and other fine grilling choices.
 So, we decided to create some homemade spice rubs for Dad!

 There are a lot of recipes out there for homemade spice & herb mixes, but we managed to choose 4 that seemed to offer some variety and that had good feedback.
 Many of them have tips on adjusting the heat.
 We found one that includes Cocoa, which seems unique – so we’re trying it – we’ve never mixed cocoa & meat –we’ll see.
 (Recipes at the end of the post.)

 Depending on your cooking habits, you might not have all of the ingredients, or enough of them at your fingertips.
 Consider finding a bulk herb supplier.
 I was so excited for an excuse to visit The Herb Shop in our local Central Market.
-(Confession: In the past I have purchased small plastic containers of spices at Walmart.
-I will try to plan my spice needs so that I will not need to do that again.)
 I arrived at The Herb Shop stand with my long list & some small empty canning jars and left with a sweet smelling sack of spices & herbs for a meager $20!

 You’ll also need:

 Because these are dry mixes, the order of ingredients won’t matter, but you do want to mix well and to break up any clumps so that everything can be evenly dispersed.
 Brown sugar and some of the other spices may contain some small clumps.

 We made homemade labels with special messages for Daddy from each kid.
 If you want a more uniform professional look.
 Check out these free printable labels over at CanningCrafts.

 Of course, we couldn’t wait till Father’s Day to test out our spice creations… We decided to try the Memphis Rub on some spare ribs.